(Added by the Checks amendment.)

+Added by the Checks amendment.)

 Checks typically have the lifecycle described below.

-Step 1: To create a Check, the sender submits a CheckCreate transaction and specifies the receiver (
+Step 1: To create a Check, the sender submits a CheckCreate transaction and specifies the recipient (

 Destination), expiration time (

 Expiration), and maximum amount that may be debited from the sender's account (

 Step 2: After the CheckCreate transaction is processed, a Check object is created on the XRP Ledger.
 This object contains the properties of the Check as defined by the transaction that created it.
-The object can only be modified by the sender (by canceling it with a CheckCancel transaction) or receiver (by canceling it or cashing it) before the expiration time passes.
+The object can only be modified by the sender (by canceling it with a CheckCancel transaction) or recipient (by canceling it or cashing it) before the expiration time passes.
 After the expiration time, anyone may cancel the Check.

-Step 3: To cash the check, the receiver submits a CheckCash transaction.
-The receiver has two options for cashing the check:
+Step 3: To cash the check, the recipient submits a CheckCash transaction.
+The recipient has two options for cashing the check:

-Amount— The receiver can use this option to specify an exact amount to cash.
-This may be useful for cases where the sender has padded the check to cover possible transfer fees and the receiver can only accept the exact amount on an invoice or other contract.
+Amount— The recipient can use this option to specify an exact amount to cash.
+This may be useful for cases where the sender has padded the check to cover possible transfer fees and the recipient wants to accept the exact amount on an invoice or other contract.

 DeliverMin— The recipient can use this option to specify the minimum amount they are willing to receive from the Check.
 If the recipient uses this option, the XRP Ledger attempts to deliver as much as possible and will deliver at least this amount.
-The transaction fails if the amount that can be credited to the receiver is not at least this amount.
+The transaction fails if the amount that can be credited to the recipient is not at least the requested amount.

-If the sender has enough funds to cover the Check and the expiration time has not passed, the funds are debited from the sender's account and credited to the receiver's account, and the Check object is is destroyed.
+If the sender has enough funds to cover the Check and the expiration time has not passed, the funds are debited from the sender's account and credited to the recipient's account, and the Check object is destroyed.

 In the case of expirations, Checks have the lifecycle described below.